In this section

 |

-If the query result contains more than one column, then all columns except the first one will be ignored.
+If the query result contains more than one column, then all columns except the first will be ignored.

 |